oelmekki/zim_dump/README.md

-I've been using this for a few years to build a local search engine : I have dumps of the zimfiles for wikipedia (english and french), wikisource (english and french), wiktionary (you've guess it), stackoverflow, and a few thematic wikis.
+I've been using this for a few years to build a local search engine : I have dumps of the zimfiles for wikipedia (english and french), wikisource (english and french), wiktionary (you've guessed it), stackoverflow, and a few thematic wikis.
 With zim_dump, I extract title and url for all articles from all those archives, store them in a sqlite database, and then I can use its full text search feature to (kind of) quickly find an article whose